(A) SIGNIFICANT ACCOUNTING POLICIES:

 c) Premium ceded on re-insurance is accounted in accordance with the terms of the re-insurance treaty or in-principle arrangement with the re-insurer.

-d) Interest income in respect of all government securities, debt securities including loans, debentures and bonds, Pass Through Certificate (PTC), mortgage loans is taken credit to the Revenue Account as per the guidelines issued by Insurance Regulatory and Development Authority.
+d) Interest income in respect of all Government securities, debt securities including loans, debentures and bonds, Pass Through Certificate (PTC), mortgage loans is recognized in Revenue Account as per the guidelines issued by Insurance Regulatory and Development Authority of India.

-e) In respect of purchase or sale of Government and other approved securities from secondary market, interest for the broken period is paid / received on cash basis.
+e) In respect of purchase or sale of Government and other approved securities from secondary market, interest for the broken period is paid / received on settlement basis.

 f) Interest, Dividend, Rent, etc. are accounted at gross value (before deduction of Income Tax)